theengs/gateway/docs/use/use.md

 :::

 ## Home Assistant auto discovery
-If enabled (default), decoded devices publish their configuration to Home Assistant to be discovered.
+If enabled (default), decoded devices publish their configuration to Home Assistant so the latter can discover them.
-- This can be enabled/disabled with the `-D` or `--discovery` command line argument with a value of 1 (enable) or 0 (disable).
+- You can enable/disable this with the `-D` or `--discovery` command line argument with a value of 1 (enable) or 0 (disable).
 - If you want to use Home Assistant discovery with other home automation gateways such as openHAB, set `-Dh` or `--hass_discovery` to 0 (disable).
-- The discovery topic can be set with the `-Dt` or `--discovery_topic` command line argument.
+- You can set the discovery topic with the `-Dt` or `--discovery_topic` command line argument.
-- The discovery name can be set wit the `-Dn` or `--discovery_name` command line argument.
+- You can set the discovery name with the `-Dn` or `--discovery_name` command line argument.
-- Devices can be filtered from discovery with the `-Df` or `--discovery_filter` argument which takes a list of device model ID to be filtered.
+- You can filter devices from discovery with the `-Df` or `--discovery_filter` argument which takes a list of device model ID to filter.

-The `IBEACON` and random MAC devices (APPLE, MS-CDP and GAEN) are not discovered as their addresses (IDs) change over time resulting in multiple discoveries.
+The `IBEACON` and random MAC devices (`APPLE`, `MS-CDP` and `GAEN`) aren't discovered, as their addresses (IDs) change over time resulting in multiple discoveries.

 ## Passive scanning
 Passive scanning (`-s passive` or `--scanning_mode passive`) only works on Windows or Linux kernel >= 5.10 and BlueZ >= 5.56 with experimental features enabled.